videojs/videojs-contrib-eme/README.md

 ### Passing methods seems complicated

-If you're wondering why there are so many methods to implement, and why the options can't simply have URLs (except for the default FairPlay case), you're asking good questions.

-We wanted to provide as much flexibility as possible.
-This means that if your server has a different structure, you use a different format for FairPlay content IDs, or you want to test something in the browser without making a request, we can support that, since you control the methods.
+While simple URLs are supported for many EME implementations, we wanted to provide as much flexibility as possible.
+This means that if your server has a different structure, you use a different format for FairPlay content IDs, or you want to test something in the browser without making a request, we can support that, since you can control the methods.

-In the future we may provide other default implementations and allow passing through the minimum amount of details possible.
-If you have any suggestions on how we should go about this, we'd love to hear your ideas!

 ## Getting Started